duggabe/gr-control/README.md

 ```
 git clone https://github.com/duggabe/gr-control.git
 ```
-5. To use the transmitters in this main branch, you must install gr-cessb as follows:
+5. To use the NFM and SSB transmitters in this main branch, you must install gr-cessb as follows:

     cd
     git clone https://github.com/drmpeg/gr-cessb.git